TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/README_redact.md

 ## Redaction Scripts: Setup and File Relations

-The scripts in the `Obtain and Redact Raw Data` folder of this repository import the full raw data files for Sets A and B and redact certain files.
+The `2_redact_data.R` script imports the full raw data files for Sets A and B, redacts certain files and exports them to `redacted/`, and copies unredacted files to `raw_partial/`.

 If you have access to the full raw data (from the [Private Component](#private-component)), you can reproduce the redaction.
-Create a parent folder (with any desired name, indicated by `.` below) with two subfolders: `data` and `Obtain and Redact Raw Data`.
+Create a parent folder (with any desired name, indicated by `.` below) with two subfolders: `data` and `code`.
 The working directory must be set to the parent folder to import/export data via relative file paths.

 Put the raw data files in subfolders of `data` called `raw_full/set_a/` and `raw_full/set_b/`.
-When `2_redact_data.R` is run, it will create the `redacted` folder and files therein.
+When `2_redact_data.R` is run, it will create the `redacted` and `raw_partial` folders and files therein.

 Note: On the first run of the redaction scripts, `first_run` in `2_redact_data.R` was set to `TRUE` (which redacted both the `GiftLog` and `ImageryPrime` tables).
-When reproducing the redaction starting from the raw data already on the Private Component, `first_run` should be set to `FALSE` (which will redact only `ImageryPrime`, because the `GiftLog` on the Private Component is already redacted).
+When reproducing the redaction starting from the raw data already on the Private Component, `first_run` should be set to `FALSE` (which will redact only `ImageryPrime`, because the `GiftLog` on the Private Component is already redacted, but both redacted files will still be exported to `redacted/`).

 ```
 .                                 # Parent folder (i.e., working directory)